 This baritone acoustic guitar features a Comfort Grip neck profile with rounded fretboard edges, which make this neck feel especially smooth and easy to play.

-For plugging right into an amp or sound desk, this baritone guitar comes fitted with a built-in Ibanez pickup and preamp system.
-In short, this is one of the best baritone guitars on the market today for the price.
+This baritone guitar comes fitted with a built-in Ibanez pickup and preamp system for plugging right into an amp or sound desk.
+In short, this is one of the best-value baritone guitars.

 Tuned from B to B, the ABT60E is pitched between a dreadnought and acoustic bass to give you deep tones with easy playability.
 Chord shapes and scales are the same as a standard six-string but the voicing is lower.